 Further, licensed venue operators are permitted to conduct land-based machine gaming (such as slot machines, known in Australia as poker machines).
 These venues include casinos, pubs and clubs.
 The sole exception to this principle is in Western Australia, where poker machines are only permitted in casinos.
 Certain restrictions are imposed on the operation of gaming machines by licensed venue operators, such as caps on the total number of poker machines in any particular venue, locality or in the jurisdiction as a whole.
 The regulatory regime in respect of poker machines differs substantially from jurisdiction to jurisdiction with Victoria, for example, having a mandatory pre-commitment system in place (which players can opt out of).

 Until recently, there was a limited number of casino licences granted in each state and territory.
 However, in recent years, this exclusivity has been relaxed.
 Previously, in New South Wales, the exclusive casino licence was held by Echo Entertainment Group Ltd (now The Star).
-In 2014, the New South Wales state government granted a licence to Crown Resorts for the construction and operation of Crown Casino at Barangaroo in Sydney (which is scheduled for completion in 2024).
-Similarly in Queensland, the government is in the process of granting additional casino licences to various private entities.
+In 2014, the New South Wales state government granted a licence to Crown Resorts for the construction and operation of Crown Casino at Barangaroo in Sydney.

 The IGA prohibits the supply of online gambling services to persons present in Australia, unless they are wagering or lottery services and the service provider is licensed by a regulatory authority in an Australian jurisdiction.
 However, the ability of wagering operators to provide remotely in-play sports betting is restricted to bets placed over the telephone via a voice call or via a 'place-based betting service', that is, using 'electronic equipment' at the venue of a licensed operator.